theComputerGu/theComputerGu/README.md

-# Hi 👋!
+# Hi!
 My name is Mark, I'm a Software Engineer and a 3rd year Computer Science student at Bar-Ilan University

 I am actively looking for a Student Software Engineer role.
 Message me on LinkedIn if you know about one!